 YOU DESERVE AMAZING WEDDING PHOTOS.

 In this guidebook, we’ll cover everything you need to know so you can feel confident that you’re setting up your wedding day and photographer (therefore, your wedding photos) for success.
-Whether you’re a bride-to-be, maid-of-honor, day-of coordinator or a momma looking to help the day go as smoothly as possible, feel free to use this information in order to help your photographer create beautiful wedding day images.
+Whether you’re a bride-to-be, groom-to-be, maid-of-honor, day-of coordinator or a momma looking to help the day go as smoothly as possible, feel free to use this information in order to help your photographer create beautiful wedding day images.
 So grab a cup of coffee (or let’s be real.. glass of wine) and let’s dig in together.

 Getting ready photos are easily some of our favorite moments to capture, but sometimes the energy is ruined by the aesthetic and not-so-ideal lighting conditions.
 A cluttered, messy, and dark room takes away from the genuine moments happening and the beauty of the morning.